 - Result Set, which represents the results of the specified query.
-This output can be used only with successor nodes that are capable of handling collections. - Any value in the top row of the specified query.
+This output can be used only with successor nodes that are capable of handling collections. - · Any value in the top row of the specified query.

-- A Query node cannot be the first node in a policy model. - The Result Set is restricted to the 10000 rows of the query results.
+• The Result Set is restricted to the first 10000 rows of the query results.